Back to Blog

 }

 The real win was access control.
-Using Laravel’s gate system, we restricted access to the sales-audit panel to only users with the audit_viewer role:
+Using Laravel’s gate system, I restricted access to the sales-audit panel to only users with the audit_viewer role:

 // In AuthServiceProvider